All About Reverse Charge Mechanism (RCM) Under GST

 GST STATE CODE

-Most businesses need to know about the GST State code while migrating a GST or getting a new registration or filing for a GST return.
+Most businesses need to know about the GST State code list while migrating a GST or getting a new registration or filing for a GST return.
 The GST ID structure that the businesses receive on enrollment is a 15-digit number, where the first two digits are the State GST Code.
 GST State Code is part of the TIN, and the GSTIN number, which is placed at the beginning of the numbers.
 This number is used by a taxpayer who falls under the GST and VAT laws while registering for GST and entering the invoice details while filing for GST returns.

 GST STATE CODE LIST